NooreldeanKoteb/Website-Json-Reader/README.md

 # Website-Json-Reader-JavaScript
-This method will read values from a website hosting json &amp; return it
+This method will read values from a website hosting json &amp; save it in the users variable